Accenture/reactive-interaction-gateway/examples/channels-example/README.md

 # JWT_ROLES_FIELD => Key in JWT claims/payload under which PRIVILEGED_ROLES are set for each user, by default roles
 # JWT_USER_FIELD => Key in JWT claims/payload that is used to construct topic name for Phoenix channel, by default user
 # KAFKA_USER_FIELD => Key in Kafka message, by which RIG knows where to broadcast, by default user
-# SESSION_ROLE => Type of channels we want make visible using REST API, by default user
 # KAFKA_SOURCE_TOPICS => Name of Kafka topic to which consumer will connect, by default rig
-# KAFKA_LOG_TOPIC => Name of Kafka topic to which producer will produce messages, by default rig
 # JWT_SECRET_KEY => Secret key by which JWTs are signed, by default empty string

 PORT=7000 \